acend/openshift-operations-training/content/en/docs/03/04_logging.md

 Because we do not have an external log store to forward our logs to, we will make use of the cluster-internal Elasticsearch instance.
 Check the documentation on [Forwarding logs to third party systems](https://docs.openshift.com/container-platform/latest/logging/cluster-logging-external.html) to learn more about the supported third-party log stores.
 {{% /alert %}}

-To forward the audit logs to the internal Elasticsearch instance, we need to define a `ClusterLogForwarder` CR object:
+To forward the audit logs to the internal Elasticsearch instance, we need to define a `ClusterLogForwarder` object:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/03/resources/logging/clusterlogforwarder_instance.yaml" >}}{{< /highlight >}}